-However, they lived in an isolated and mountainous region which was for a long time largely ignored by the colonial administration.
+However, they lived in an isolated and mountainous region which was largely ignored by the colonial administration.
 The authorities declared the Bwami society illegal in 1933, then once again in 1948, which resulted in a radical change in Lega arts and ritual practices.
-Since the Congo obtained independence in 1960, both Lega and other Congolese have suffered enormously due to the tumultuous history of civil combat which is still taking place today.
+Since Congo's independence in 1960, both Lega and other Congolese have suffered enormously due to the tumultuous history of civil combat which still takes place today.

 the bwami society: initiation, the guiding thread of life